 § 70% of Pre-kindergarten students were fully proficient in reading, writing and multi-digit addition and subtraction while devoting two-thirds of the day to social non-academic activities.

 Among the most well-rounded programs anywhere: If one compares the list, as well as the quality of co-curricular activities that are offered at Champion, it is second to none.
 The list of activities includes: Visual Arts, Performance Arts, 2nd Language, Computer Science (Terrapin Logo),

 The list also includes activities that are unique to Champion, such as:

 § Computer Science (JAVA),

 § Public Speaking,

 It is our observation that as a whole, Champion is probably among the top 0.1% of schools in the US that offer so many different experiences/ activities/opportunities as a part of the school program.

 The goal is to inculcate analytical, critical/strategic thinking, communication skills self-confidence, and leadership skills over their journey through the school years.

-Unmatched Educational Return on Time (ERT): Time is an extremely precious and yet under-valued resource, particularly as it relates to children’s education.
-No amount of time devoted to homework and studies is too much for some parents who highly value education – that may not be in the best interest in the long-term development of a child.
-It is important to weigh the opportunity costs of excessive amount of low value homework, especially busywork.
-ERT is a critically important metric as a high ERT call be leveraged to improve both the level of academic progress as well as overall development of broad set of life skills, individual passions and overall happiness.
-Education should be fun and where a child gains a full spectrum of knowledge and experiences, not monochromatic and a drain.
+Unmatched Return on Time Investment (RoTI): Time is an extremely precious resource, particularly as it relates to children’s education and happiness.
+RoTI is a critically important metric as a high RoTI call be leveraged to improve both the level of academic progress as well as overall development of broad set of life skills, opportunities for exploration, pursuit of individual passions and overall happiness.
+Education should be fun and where a child gains a full spectrum of knowledge and experiences